erincatto/box2c/docs/simulation.md

 Shapes only generate hit events if `b2ShapeDef::enableHitEvents` is true.
 I recommend you only enable this for shapes that need hit events because it creates some overhead.
-Box2D also only reports hit events that have an approach speed is larger than `b2WorldDef::hitEventThreshold`.
+Box2D also only reports hit events that have an approach speed larger than `b2WorldDef::hitEventThreshold`.

 ### Contact Filtering
 Often in a game you don't want all objects to collide.
 For example, you